LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Experiment

-\paragraph{\textbf{Evaluation Benchmark.}} For our experiments, MMMB\cite{sun2024parrot}, Multilingual MMBench\cite{sun2024parrot}, and MTVQA\cite{tang2024mtvqa} serve as the primary evaluation benchmarks.
-Both MMMB and Multilingual MMBench focus on assessing the general multilingual visual question answering (VQA) capabilities of models, covering a wide range of question types and multimodal reasoning skills.
-While MTVQA is designed to specifically measure a model’s ability to align textual and visual information in text-centric VQA scenarios, with an emphasis on accurately recognizing and interpreting embedded text within images.
-Together, these datasets provide a complementary evaluation setting that captures both broad reasoning abilities and fine-grained multimodal text understanding.
+For our experiments, MMMB \cite{sun2024parrot}, Multilingual MMBench \cite{sun2024parrot}, and MTVQA \cite{tang2024mtvqa} serve as the primary evaluation benchmarks.
+MTVQA is designed to specifically measure a model’s ability to align textual and visual information in multilingual text-centric VQA scenarios.
+To verify LaV-CoT's broader applicability across multilingual VQA scenarios, we additionally evaluate on MMMB and Multilingual MMBench, which target general multilingual multimodal reasoning and a wide variety of question types.
+Together, these datasets form a complementary evaluation suite that assesses both broad multilingual reasoning capabilities and multilingual multimodal text understanding.
 For evaluation, we adopt VLMEvalKit \cite{duan2024vlmevalkit} with consistent configuration settings, thereby ensuring a fair and consistent comparison.